johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 The route tests are executed in the terminal using the command jest or each individual test can be run by adding the name of the test file after jest.

-### Starting the app

-Both back and frontend are started in the terminal from the relevant directories.
-  The command for the frontend is npm start
-  For the backend it is node server.js

 ### More to do

 There is much more that can be added to the app to make it even more useful.
 Here are some ideas: